 Maintenance of data and contact sheets

-As someone’s assistant (whether you’re a virtual or an office-based one), VAs are expected to at least handle a workload of maintaining contact books.
+As someone’s assistant (whether you’re virtual or an office-based one), VAs are expected to handle at least a workload of maintaining contact books.

 Digitization of files

 Clients with a plethora of files and folders just waiting to be encoded and backed up onto the cloud can delegate these tasks to their trusted VA.